OData/odata.net/source/README.md

 move code from epm to peachy
-update epm endtoendtests to actually implement odata along the way, things like @odata.type, @odata.context, etc do code quality for peachy, endtoendtests, and iodata
+end to end tests should use an odata instead of an http client update epm endtoendtests to actually implement odata along the way, things like @odata.type, @odata.context, etc do code quality for peachy, endtoendtests, and iodata